chef/ohai/README.md

 1. Push to the branch (git push origin my-new-feature)
 1. Create new Pull Request

+## Auto-merge and required checks

+This repository has GitHub auto-merge enabled.
+To help your PR merge quickly:

+- Keep your branch up to date.
+GitHub may prompt you to update your PR branch; please do so to keep checks current.
+- All checks must be green before auto-merge can complete.
+A workflow named `allchecks` verifies that every configured workflow has passed.
+- Buildkite must be green.
+A required Buildkite check blocks merging if it is not successful.
+- DCO is required.
+Ensure commits are signed off (use `--signoff`).

 ## License

 Ohai - system information application